immunefi-team/Bounty_Boosts/ZeroLend/29078 - [SC - High] Theft of unclaimed yield due to the wrong calcu....md

 # Theft of unclaimed yield due to the wrong calculation of claimable amout for a gauge that allow hackers to get the double reward from the Poolvoter contract.

-Submitted on Wed Mar 06 2024 11:15:36 GMT-0400 (Atlantic Standard Time) by @perseverance for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 6th 2024 at 17:15:36 UTC by @perseverance for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29078